Substitute natural gas: Distribution

 It is advantageous to distribute SNG and bio-SNG together with natural gas in a gas grid.
 In this way, the production of renewable gas can be phased in at the same rate as the production capacity is increased.
-The gas market and infrastructure the natural gas has contributed with is a condition for large scale introduction of renewable biomethane produced through anaerobic digestion (biogas) or gasification and methanation bio-SNG.
+The gas market and infrastructure the natural gas has contributed is a condition for large scale introduction of renewable biomethane produced through anaerobic digestion (biogas) or gasification and methanation bio-SNG.